 Kids' craft activity: DIY worry monsters

 Do your kids have big imaginations?
-We've put together a little rainy day craft activity that encourages them to dream up cute creatures and get their little fingers moving.
+We've put together a craft activity that encourages them to dream up cute creatures and get their little fingers moving.

 These worry monsters are inspired by Guatemalan worry dolls.
 They're made in a similar way (with wrapped wool) but are considerably bigger, so they're easier for kids to make.
 Just like worry dolls, they love to sleep under pillows and take away nightmares.